Karanarora274/Tata-Data-Analysis-and-Visualisation/README.md

 ## Data Cleaning and Analysis
 - [**Cleaned Data**](https://docs.google.com/spreadsheets/d/1lmp3iSW8OC9Hkw89tKKwiSGD65tlvWLL67f3211cqPw/edit?usp=sharing) - This file consists of the basic data cleaning done in google sheets such as removing nulls and duplicates.
 This file is sufficient to answer the CEO's questions.
 - [**Repeat Customer Data**](https://docs.google.com/spreadsheets/d/19XEK8iDI__eNNuraz3JhjCBHrrRHeAMzeWy5ZCpGVwY/edit?usp=sharing) - As the data provided in this simulation does not have customer classification.
-I have done the customer classification in Python which can be found [**Here**](https://github.com/Karanarora274/Tata-Data-Analysis-and-Visualisation/blob/main/Tata%20Forage.ipynb)
+I have done the customer classification in Python which can be found [**Here**](https://github.com/Karanarora274/Tata-Data-Analysis-and-Visualisation/blob/main/Tata%20Forage.ipynb).

 ## Key Insights

 The analysis generated key insights, including:
-- Identification of content types that drive the highest engagement.
-- Insights into how users react to different types of content.
-- Data modeling to predict content performance based on reactions and other metrics.
-- Summary on improving content strategies based on user reaction patterns and the model's predictions.
+- The highest revenue is in the month of November.
+- The top customer as per revenue is 14646.
+- The most quantity of products is sold in Netherlands.
+- France has the most revenue.
+- The most reordered item is Regency Cakestand 3 Tier.
+- On an average reorders are done on the same day.
+- 95.02% of revenue comes from repeat customers.
+- 18% revenue comes from the top customer 14646.

 ## Tools & Technologies Used

-- **Google Sheets**: For data cleaning, sampling, analysis, modeling, and creating visual charts.
+- **Google Sheets**: For data cleaning.
+- **Jupyter Notebook**: For creating the repeat customer classification.
+- **Tableau**: For Data Visualisation.
-- **Google Slides**: For preparing the presentation slides.
+- **Canva**: For preparing the presentation slides.
 - **Loom**: For recording the video presentation.

 ## Slide Deck and Video

-- [Slide Deck](https://docs.google.com/presentation/d/1IDl1LN85aYuKcyQTnlRq6NedVUP-qq1Ryo4cKXC_RYY/edit#slide=id.p1) - Google Slides presentation summarizing the analysis.
+- [Tableau Story](https://public.tableau.com/app/profile/karan.arora8884/viz/Tata_17293990700410/Story1) - Tableau story presentation summarizing the analysis and two dashboards.
 - [Watch the video](https://www.loom.com/share/04e2c1023439449c9ba0a8584ef7e0cc?sid=2019e349-17e4-44ce-99df-859c186480f4) - Loom video explaining key findings and recommendations.

 [![Content cannot be displayed for some reason](https://github.com/Karanarora274/Accenture-Data-Analysis-and-Visualisation/blob/main/images/Screenshot%202024-10-18%20at%2010.49.04%20(2).png)](https://www.loom.com/share/04e2c1023439449c9ba0a8584ef7e0cc?sid=2019e349-17e4-44ce-99df-859c186480f4)

 ## Conclusion

-Conclusion

-This simulation provided hands-on experience in using data analytics, sampling, and modeling to inform business strategy.
-The insights and models derived from the analysis can help the client optimize content strategies and enhance user engagement.
+The Tata Forage Job Simulation provided a valuable opportunity to experience real-world tasks in a professional setting.
+Throughout the simulation, I applied critical business and data analysis skills to solve industry-relevant challenges, gaining insights into Tata’s approach to problem-solving and decision-making.
+The simulation enhanced my understanding of key concepts like data-driven strategies, process optimization, and effective communication of findings.

+By completing this program, I am now better equipped to tackle complex problems and contribute meaningfully to similar roles in the future.
+This experience has strengthened my ability to translate data into actionable insights and present them in a clear, concise manner.